"Salli and her very long knife"

 Her eyes were ablaze and her hair was a-curly,

 “But I have no time for your immature ways,

 But the sitter just giggled and said she was cute

-So Salli got angry and went to the kitchen
+So Salli despaired and went to the kitchen

 And in that sweet sanctuary she found something which